 How to Use our Sky Notes

 Sky notes are put together per month and have the same layout.
-They start with a star chart, which is correct for certain times each night as detailed in the top right corner.
+They start with a star chart, which is correct for certain times each night as detailed in the top left corner.
 As the month goes on, the sky slowly rotates from east to west, so the position in which you see the stars on one night will be repeated about 6 minutes earlier the next night.
 This amounts to about 3 hours over the course of a month.
 Visit In-the-sky.org for interactive star charts.

 To use a star chart, hold it with the direction you are facing (north, south, east, west) at the bottom.
 The stars at the bottom of the chart will now mirror what you can see directly above the horizon in front of you.
 As you move up the chart, you move higher in the sky, with your zenith (the point directly above you) at the centre of the chart.
 The top of the chart shows the stars behind you, as if you were to crane your neck backwards and view them upside down!
 Turn the chart as you view different directions, so that the direction you are facing is always at the bottom (and hence the right way up!).